 Hire a Lawyer to Help You File Your Claim

-It is important to note there are time limits in place for filing workers’ compensation claims, so it’s best if you speak with an attorney as soon as possible after being injured or becoming ill at work.
-This way, they can look into the details and ensure everything is filed correctly, which may include additional paperwork such as proving how long these symptoms lasted before taking time off from work due to sickness (for example, two weeks) or statements from co-workers who witnessed any incidents at work where exposure might have occurred.
+It is important to note there are time limits in place for filing workers’ compensation claims, so it’s best if you speak with a specialized workers’ comp attorney as soon as possible after being injured or becoming ill at work.
+You can easily find an attorney by looking online for law firms in your area or asking for recommendations from friends and family.
+A trained professional can look into the details and ensure everything is filed correctly.
+This may include additional paperwork such as proving how long these symptoms lasted before taking time off from work due to sickness (for example, two weeks) or statements from co-workers who witnessed any incidents at work where exposure might have occurred.

 As mentioned at https://www.puttingpeoplefirst.law/workers-compensation/statute-of-limitations/, the lawyer will advise whether your case has merit based on evidence provided by medical professionals regarding diagnosis dates and treatment plans, among others, so don’t give up hope just because it seems like the process is daunting.
 Remember, an experienced attorney will have gone through this before and knows what to do to help you get the benefits you deserve.